QUOTE FROM FRONTLINE NHS WORKER

 - leading the renowned Eight-Week Course to Reduce Stress and Enhance Well-Being

-I have been a Supervisor for The Minded Institute for many years and offer supervision and support for Yoga Therapists https://themindedinstitute.com/supervisor-support-for-yoga-therapy-teachers/judith-davis/
+I have been a Supervisor for The Minded Institute since 2014 and offer supervision and support for Yoga Therapists https://themindedinstitute.com/supervisor-support-for-yoga-therapy-teachers/judith-davis/ and have recently been appointed a Director of the Yoga in Healthcare Alliance taking Yoga into the NHS https://www.yogainhealthcarealliance.com/details-of-the-programme/

 If you are interested in any of the above please contact me at http://www.mindedyogawinchester.co.uk/contact-us/